Abbasid Caliphate: Political fragmentation (861–945)

 Al-Mustakfi had a short reign from 944 to 946, and it was during this period that the Persian faction known as the Buyids from Daylam swept into power and assumed control over the bureaucracy in Baghdad.
-According to the history of Miskawayh, they began distributing iqtas (fiefs in the form of tax farms) to their supporters.
+According to the history of Miskawayh, they began distributing iqtas to their supporters.
 This period of localized secular control was to last nearly 100 years.
-The loss of Abbasid power to the Buyids would shift as the Seljuks would take over from the Persians.